davidliyutong/cloud-platform-apiserver/README.md

 # Cloud Platform API Server

-This project is the API server progream of a cloud native coding platform.
+This project is the API server of a cloud native coding platform.
 It is a RESTful server built with Sanic that enables creation of WebIDE in a K8S cluster (e.g. [code-server](https://github.com/coder/code-server))

 The api server is designed to be deployed on a K8S cluster but can also be run locally.

-The frontend project is [here](https://github.com/davidliyutong/cloud-platform-frontend)

 ## Introduction